PRINCIPAL AREAS OF EXPERTISE

 Senior participant for session on “Computers and human interaction,” Student Pugwash Conference, Boulder, Colorado, June 1989.

-“Professional responsibility and computer science,” Society of Women Engineers Conference, Stanford, January 1988; DSA Summer Youth Conference, Kalamazoo, Michigan, August 1988; Stanford University, March 1989.
+“Professional responsibility and computer science,” Society of Women Engineers Conference, Stanford, January 1988; Democratic Socialists of America (DSA) Summer Youth Conference, Kalamazoo, Michigan, August 1988; Stanford University, March 1989.

 “Trip report: Inside the Blue Cube,” CPSR/Palo Alto, October 1988.